pwalczyszyn/Lumie/README.md

 ## 🚀 ROADMAP

-Here is the next features planed, let me know if you have some ideas
+Here are the next features planned, let me know if you have some ideas

 * Create a CLI to generate new controllers / projects